caseyg/awesome/README.md

 *   [MantisSTS/FileMaker-PHP-API-Interface](https://github.com/MantisSTS/FileMaker-PHP-API-Interface) - This was just a private class that I made which helped me develop for the web using the FM PHP API but I have added my own methods which saved time and made life easier.

 *   [straup/parallel-flickr](https://github.com/straup/parallel-flickr) -

-*   [lisezmoi/scri.ch](https://github.com/lisezmoi/scri.ch) - scri.ch is a minimal web app that lets you draw, share, and fork existing drawings.

 ## C++